-Cold brew is not only the most refreshing way to enjoy coffee in warmer weather, it’s less acidic than conventional hot coffee.
-And the slow extraction of the cold brewing process results in a rich, smooth flavor.
+For coffee lovers, cold brew is the all-star drink of summer.
+It’s not only the most refreshing way to enjoy coffee in warm weather, it’s less acidic than conventional hot coffee.
+Plus, the slow extraction of the cold brewing process results in a rich, smooth flavor.

 - 32-ounce mason jar

-- fine mesh strainer
+- Fine mesh strainer

-- coffee filter (or a few layers of cheesecloth)
+- Coffee filter (or a few layers of cheesecloth)

-- large bowl
+- Large bowl

 1. Place the freshly ground coffee in the mason jar.

 2. Add enough cold water to fill the jar halfway.
 Stir.

 3. Fill the jar the rest of the way with cold water.
 Stir again.